sdfxai/SDFXBridgeForComfyUI/README.md

 ## Overview

-SDFXBridgeForComfyUI is a custom node designed for seamless integration between ComfyUI and the SDFX solution.
+SDFXBridgeForComfyUI is a custom node designed for seamless integration between ComfyUI and SDFX.
 This custom node allows users to make ComfyUI compatible with SDFX when running the ComfyUI instance on their local machines.

 ## Dependency